 Master of Public Administration

-Now, more than ever, the public and nonprofit sector at every level needs people committed to serving the greater good of society.
-UCO’s Master of Public Administration prepares you to take a leadership role in public service, contributing to meaningful programs and advancements that make our communities thrive.
+Now, more than ever, our communities need people committed to serving the greater good of society.
+The UCO Master of Public Administration prepares you to take a leadership role in public service, contributing to meaningful programs and advancements that make our communities thrive.

-The UCO MPA is a 36-credit hour program that is usually completed within two years of full-time study.
-The program may also be completed part-time.
-The UCO MPA program is housed in the Political Science Department of the UCO College of Liberal Arts.
+The UCO MPA is a 36-credit hour program that is usually completed within two years of full-time study (9 hours per semester).
+UCO MPA students enjoy small classes taught primarily by full-time Ph.D. faculty who integrate academic excellence, rigorous research, and professional experience.
+The program also may be completed part-time.
+It is housed in the Department of Political Science in the College of Liberal Arts.

 - Five guided elective courses (15 hours)